“Diversity is inefficient.”

 “Good communication can earn you respect, but the depth of your character will magnify that respect.”

-In short, implementing diversity can be inefficient and difficult, but it is also indispensable in modern business.
+In short, implementing and leveraging diversity can be inefficient and difficult, but it is also indispensable in modern business.